All Trends

 Hard seltzers continue to garner demand

-The folks behind White Claw, the original famous hard seltzer brand, recognized that success rested on the health-conscious trend, so they targeted consumers in situations where health and fitness were top-of-mind.
+The folks behind White Claw, the original famous hard seltzer brand, recognized that success rested on the growing health-conscious trend, so they targeted consumers in situations where health and fitness were top-of-mind.
 For example, they sponsored Spotify workout playlists and Snapchat geofilters targeted at gyms nationwide.

 Rise in functional drinks as energy boosters

-Interest in dairy alternatives accelerates
+Interest in dairy alternatives expands beyond milk

 Glass straws, not paper straws, are on the rise